nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 2a.
 The given file path cannot be accessed

 > 2a1.
-TaskBoss displays a "cannot access file path" error message.<br>
+TaskBoss shows "Cannot access file path" error message.<br>
  Use case ends.

 #### Use case: Search tasks